A. J. Brown: 2022 season

-On April 28, 2022, during the 2022 NFL draft, Brown was traded to the Philadelphia Eagles for the 18th overall pick in the 2022 draft, which the Titans used to select wide receiver Treylon Burks from Arkansas, a player widely compared to Brown.
-Tennessee also received a third-round pick.
+On April 28, 2022, during the 2022 NFL draft, Brown was traded to the Philadelphia Eagles for the 18th overall pick in the 2022 draft, which the Titans used to select wide receiver Treylon Burks from Arkansas, a player widely compared to Brown, while Tennessee also received a third-round pick.
 Brown signed a four-year, $100 million contract with the Eagles after the trade, with $57 million guaranteed.
-The trade was opposed by Titans head coach Mike Vrabel.
-Brown's absence contributed to a decrease of 60 receptions and 860 yards among Titans wide receivers through 13 weeks, and was one reason for the Titans' decision to fire general manager Jon Robinson at that point in the season.
+The trade was opposed by Titans head coach Mike Vrabel and was highly criticized.
+Brown's absence contributed to a decrease of 60 receptions and 860 yards among Titans wide receivers through 13 weeks and was one reason for the Titans' decision to fire general manager Jon Robinson at that point in the season.

 Brown set the franchise record for most receiving yards in a player’s debut in the season-opening 38–35 road victory over the Detroit Lions, finishing with 10 receptions for 155 yards.
 During a Week 8 35–13 victory over the Steelers, Brown recorded six receptions for 156 yards and a career-high three touchdowns.
 During a Week 13 35–10 victory over his former team, the Titans, Brown had eight receptions for 119 yards and two touchdowns.
-Two weeks later against the Bears, he had nine receptions for 181 yards in the 25–20 road victory.
+Two weeks later against the Bears, he caught nine passes for 181 yards in the 25–20 road victory.

 Brown finished the 2022 season with 88 receptions for 1,496 yards and 11 touchdowns.
 He set a single-season franchise record for receiving yards.
 He was ranked 22nd by his fellow players on the NFL Top 100 Players of 2023.
 During Super Bowl LVII against the Chiefs, Brown had six receptions for 96 yards and a touchdown in the 38–35 loss.